 As a rule, the development of a marketable product is carried out by a partner firm or by dedicated and business minded scientists, who, via a spin-off company, wish to bring their own product onto the market.
 Through a targeted information and promotion policy, the Biozentrum encourages its researchers to patent promising results and technologies, which could bring an added value, and to license these or, respectively, to consider using them as a basis for establishing a spin-off firm.
 By providing active support in realizing spin-off projects, the Biozentrum contributes greatly to securing the international competitive power and innovative strength of Switzerland as a center of thinking and productivity.

 Dr. Simon Ittig, Dr. Christoph Kasper and Dr. Marlise Amstutz have started their company T3 Pharmaceuticals in 2015.
-This spin-off, located at the Biozentrum, emerged from a CTI sponsored project.
+This Biozentrum spin-off emerged from a CTI sponsored project.
 The young entrepreneurs have developed a fast and simple method for the targeted delivery of diverse proteins into eukaryotic cells using a bacterial injection apparatus.
 T3 Pharmaceuticals is now developing this technology for its use in cancer therapy.
-Weblink/ Overview Biozentrum Website
+Weblink

 ARTIDIS AG was founded in 2014 by Dr. Marko Loparic, Dr. Marija Plodinec and Prof. Roderick Lim together with the company Nanosurf AG.
 Within the framework of a CTI funded project, the researchers developed a novel technology – ARTIDIS – for tissue diagnostics.
 ARTIDIS stands for “Automated Reliable Tissue Diagnostics”.
 This nanotechnology tool, which improves cancer diagnostics and prognosis, and contributes to the development of personalized therapies, is now being further developed by ARTIDIS AG towards a marketable product.
 Weblink

 In 2000, Dr. Thomas Meier founded MyoContract, the first spin-off at the Biozentrum of the University of Basel.
-After a company merger, the present Santhera Pharmaceuticals AG, located in Liestal, emerged for which Mr. Meier is the CEO.
-The pharmaceutical company is specialized in the development and marketing of drugs for the treatment of rare neuromuscular and mitochondrial diseases.
+A company merger resulted in Santhera Pharmaceuticals for which Mr. Meier served as CSO from 2004 until end of 2019 and as its CEO between 2011 and 2019.
+The pharmaceutical company is specialized in the development and commercialization of innovative medicines to meet the needs of patients living with rare diseases.
 Weblink